 telepathically supported by an occult Buddhist group that Rajneesh was

-and Japanese Buddhist religious leaders had enthusiastically
+and Japanese Buddhist religious leaders enthusiastically supported

-to gain insight into how to accomplish the task.
+gain insight into how to accomplish the task.

 Rajneesh was never an admirer of Mahatma Gandhi, but he had a

 fascination with United States Army General George Patton.

 and over again on his big screen projection television at his ranch

 Late in life, Rajneesh finally

-admitted that there is no reincarnation, just as J. Krishnamurti did as he grew older.
+admitted that there is no reincarnation, just as J. Krishnamurti did as

-admission meant that his previous frequent
+misinterpretation.
+This admission meant that his previous frequent

 claims of being a famous guru in past lives were pure fiction, designed

 to impress and manipulate his followers.
 Rajneesh's main

 teachings were based on souls, reincarnation, and achieving freedom

 from rebirth through spiritual practice.
 His massive drug intake

 seemed to act as a truth serum at times, allowing admissions of facts

 empire.
-The course of his life and his drug induced admissions proved
+The course of his life and his drug-induced admissions proved

 to me that his most basic teachings were false.